Saturday, October 10, 2015

 While it's a popular tourist-type place, with tiki-designed trappings, it turned out to be a great find.
 Duke's is named after the surfing legend Duke Kahanamoku.
 You can read some highlights of his storied life by clicking here.

 While it's a chain restaurant, it manages to hit a sweet spot with a large tropical drink selection and Hawaiian-influenced cuisine.
-We were ushered to a small table with a sliver-view of the beach.
+We were ushered to a small table with a silver view of the beach.
 We ordered drinks and settled on Fried Calamari and Ahi Poke appetizers for a light meal.

 The Poke was bright dice-sized cubes of marinated raw fish, while the Fried Calamari was tender and crunchy at the same time.
 It was a good seafood combination.
 I had a drink called Hawaiian Time made with Absolut Mandarin, Kai Lemongrass, Ginger Shochu, basil strawberry, lemonade, and club soda - whew, that was a refreshing mouthful.